igordejanovic/rustemo/docs/src/grammar_language.md

 nothing is a valid `Sections` non-terminal.
 Basically, this rule is the same as one-or-more except that matching nothing is also a valid solution.

-Same note from the above applies here to.
+The same note from above applies here too.

 ### Optional

-When we want to match something optionally we can use this pattern:
+To optionally match something, use this pattern:

 ```
 OptHeader: Header | EMPTY;
 ```

-In this example `OptHeader` is either a `Header` or nothing.
+In this example, `OptHeader` is either a `Header` or nothing.

 ## Syntactic sugar - BNF extensions

-Previous section gives the overview of the basic BNF syntax.
-If you got to use various BNF extensions (like [Kleene star](https://en.wikipedia.org/wiki/Kleene_star)) you might find writing patterns in the previous section awkward.
-Since some of the patterns are used frequently in the grammars (zero-or-more, one-or-more etc.) Rustemo provides syntactic sugar for this common idioms using a well known regular expression syntax.
+The previous section covered basic BNF syntax.
+If you've used BNF extensions (like the [Kleene star](https://en.wikipedia.org/wiki/Kleene_star)), you might find writing patterns in basic BNF awkward.
+Since these patterns are common in grammars (zero-or-more, one-or-more, etc.), Rustemo provides syntactic sugar for them using regular expression syntax.

 ### Optional